hoovercj/vscode-octo/README.md

 ## Known Issues
 This is an early version and I may not have understood all of the features of the original development environment.
 Please report issues [here](https://github.com/hoovercj/vscode-octo/issues).
+- After changing a configuration setting, the .8o file must be edited before the emulator will refresh
+- Sometimes an example or document doesn't open the first time.
+Try opening it again.

 ## Release Notes